orbeon/orbeon-forms-doc/form-builder/toolbox.md

 ## Configuration of the toolbox

-The toolbox can be configured via properties and component metadata.
+The toolbox can be configured via:

+- [Properties](/configuration/properties/form-builder.md#toolbox): for selecting and ordering the components that show in the toolbox.
+- [Component metadata](form-builder/metadata.md): for the component names.

 ## Cut, copy and paste